Jean-Baptiste-Lasselle/cisco-nso-first-dive/README.md

 * A rich **set of northbound APIs** : `NSO` supports APIs ranging from programmatic or RPC-based protocols (such as `NETCONF`/`RESTCONF`) to language bindings like Erlang, Java, Python, and C. `NSO` also provides human-to-machine interfaces, such as a web UI and a set of CLIs.
 All of these interfaces are automatically rendered from the models that developers create.
 * **API mediation** : A common impediment service provider developers face is existing OSS/BSS systems with hard-coded southbound calls to infrastructure.
 With conventional orchestration systems, service providers have to undertake an extensive integration project to change how OSS systems parse parameters to the orchestrator. `NSO` simply adapts to the existing APIs the `OSS` uses.
 Developers can create data models with that `API`, load them into `NSO`, and map it to the existing service package.
 The example is `SP-specific`, but `NSO` can provide similar `API` mediation for enterprise systems.

+* **Verify** : `NSO` provides development and production test capabilities through its `NetSim` tool (it's a network simulator).
+This network simulator allows developers to quickly and inexpensively test their code on a realistic simulation of the production environment. `NSO` also provides offline tools for **validating version migration**.
+These tools validate the extent to which clients or consumers of a service (i.e., an orchestrator or a OSS/BSS system) need updates, so developers can avoid introducing unintended disruptive changes.

+* **Package** : When developers release new code, `NSO` provides a self-contained and versioned package format.
+This means that developers can build and package their work such that the package is the only thing they need to import into the running system. `NSO` also provides hitless package installation and version migration, so developers can introduce new packages or update existing ones at run time, without impacting the operation of the system.
+* **Configure** : `NSO` can integrate into a `CI/CD` pipeline so that infrastructure and infrastructure configuration can be seamlessly deployed in concert with the related software packages.
+Beyond simplifying initial deployment, this capability is helpful with functions like auto-scaling so adding or deleting app instances also automatically includes the associated infrastructure.
+* **Monitor** :
+`NSO` provides insight to understand how an app or service is interacting with the infrastructure--is there a performance bottleneck or is a service running out of resources.
+The `CDB` also provides a single source of truth for performance management, health monitoring, system assurance and similar tools to easily gather operational data on the state of infrastructure.

 >
 > ### Lexique